ANCSLEEP BLOG

 sleep-problems.png

-If a sleep disorder is suspected, there will likely come a time when you will have a sleep study performed to really get to the root of your sleep problems.
-Talking to your doctor, or one of the sleep specialists at the Anchorage Sleep Center, about your bedtime difficulties, is the first step to getting a sleep study performed and discovering what exactly is disturbing your slumber.
-It is likely that your doctor will have you keep a sleep diary for at least two or three weeks.
-This will help them better understand where you are coming from and help them in their diagnosis.
+If a sleep disorder is suspected, there will likely come a time when you will have a sleep study performed to get to the root of your sleep problems.
+Talking to your doctor, or one of the sleep specialists at the Anchorage Sleep Center, about your sleeping challenges is the first step in getting a sleep study performed and discovering what exactly is disturbing your slumber.
+Your doctor will likely have you keep a sleep diary for at least two or three weeks.
+This will help them better understand your symptoms and help them with their diagnosis.
 It wouldn’t hurt, however, to start a sleep diary as soon as you recognize that there is a problem with your sleep.
 Good documentation will help accelerate the process leading up to diagnosis and treatment.

 What’s a Sleep Diary?